ktom363/psg-depression/preprocessing/README.md

 | `psg-images/<ID>_image/` | Generated images |
 | `psg-images/preprocessing_manifest.csv` | Processing summary |

 Use one uniquely named participant folder per recording for the commands shown here.
 With `--id-mode parent`, the folder name becomes the output identifier.
 Each participant folder should contain one matching `Traces.edf` file.
-Other files, such as `Recording.esrc`, are not used.

-No intermediate Parquet files are generated.
-Diagnostic labels, sleep-onset metadata, and clinical tables are not required as inputs.

 ## Installation